-The basics of the Spread Ball Screen alignment – a good starting point for the introduction of ball screen offense.
+The basics of the Spread Ball Screen alignment, a good starting point for the introduction of a ball screen offense with any program.

 Getting into ball screen offense can be done in multiple ways.
 A common alignment for the introduction of ball screen concepts is the Spread Ball Screen alignment.
 It is popular worldwide and at all levels of play.

 Below are examples of teams from NBA, FIBA, NCAA and the international professional ranks demonstrating the quintessential Spread Ball Screen alignment.